Family Matters

 The exhibition presents works by James Gregory Atkinson, Ahu Dural, Nilbar Güreş, Emily Hass, Magda Korsinsky, Sajan Mani, Beatrice Moumdjian, Farila Neshat, Karoline Schneider, and Irina Unruh.

-Family Matters is the programme conclusion of MdbK [in transit] as part of the 360° Fund for Cultures of the New Urban Society of the German Federal Cultural Foundation and is funded by: Kulturstiftung des Bundes 360°; Stiftung Erlebnis Kunst, Kulturreferat der Russlanddeutschen; Stiftung für das sorbische Volk
+Family Matters is the programme conclusion of MdbK [in transit] as part of the 360° Fund for New City Cultures of the German Federal Cultural Foundation and is funded by: Kulturstiftung des Bundes 360°; Stiftung Erlebnis Kunst, Kulturreferat der Russlanddeutschen; Stiftung für das sorbische Volk

 Openung: 18.06.2025, 18 h